Experience Soulard Mardi Gras Like a Local

 Closer to Soulard, Sister Cities Cajun serves up both classic and modern takes on Cajun cuisine, including dishes like shrimp & grits, seafood gumbo, and Bayou nachos.
 Broadway Oyster Bar, a St. Louis icon, adds a number of oyster options (the NOLA style with spinach and bacon cream sauce seems right for the occasion) on top of their Cajun-filled menu.

-If you’re in Lafayette Square, the recently opened L’Acadiane offers a slightly more refined take on all your cajun favorites.
+If you’re in Lafayette Square, pop into SqWires Restaurant & Annex offering fresh American cuisine.
 Byrd and Barrel, famous for their delicious fried chicken, will be going all out with their fried chicken and king cake platter.

 In Soulard proper, you’ll want to pop into Peacemaker Lobster & Crab Co., a casual seafood-focused restaurant owned by award winning chef Kevin Nashan.
 Load up on fried clams, get a po’boy and a boozy slushie, then head down to the parade.
 However, the king of Mardi Gras is Molly’s in Soulard: seven bars, six DJs, a heated patio, and food.